 Derby is served by interstate exits 27, 28 and 29 which are well placed to serve the major commercial activity centers.
 The interstate provides modern highway access to Canada and to the major population centers of southern New England.
-A major issue is the federally imposed interstate weight restrictions on trucking which has served to channel this overweight freight traffic through our village centers.
 A 20-year pilot program is in place that has increased the Interstate Weight Limits to match the State Weights Limits.
 Our goal is to reduce overweight trucking in our village centers.
 Our objectives to achieve this goal: